-- 1. Students must complete laboratory exercises during lab time, individually or in small groups, as assigned.
-Laboratory exercises and skills practice allow the student to apply the reading and lecture material to actual performance of skills. - 2.
+- 1. Students are expected to maintain a reading schedule at home to keep current with classroom discussions. - 2.
+Students must complete laboratory exercises during lab time, individually or in small groups, as assigned.
+Laboratory exercises and skills practice allow the student to apply the reading and lecture material to actual performance of skills. - 3.
 Students will be required to successfully complete the following competencies in lab: